Zezo-Ai/Zezo-Ai-flake8-qiskit-migration/README.md

 > QKT101/QKT102/QKT201 use heuristic detection (method name matching in files
 > that import `qiskit`).
 Without type inference, false positives are possible
 > but unlikely for the Qiskit-specific names we check.
 QKT202 tracks which
-> functions were imported from `qiskit` and has near-zero false positives.
+> functions were imported from `qiskit` and should have few false positives.

 > [!WARNING]
 > This tool does not detect assignments such as `qk = qiskit` (although it can